The theme this year was Mask and Metaphor.

 Even when we are not directly part of an issue, I believe that in every situation in which we are tempted to blame, we should ask ourselves this question.

-We may or may not like the answer but it may be a starting point to continuing or expanding on a good thing, or to improving our lives as well as others.
+We may or may not like the answer but it may be the start of a good thing that improves our lives as well as others.

 Long before the ubiquity of cell phone, I was on the train and overheard a woman broadcasting details of her life (or so it seemed to me) to the person on the other end of her mobile phone as well as to anyone within earshot.
 I thought it was annoying.